 However you manage your commitments, you need to use the tools and processes that work for you.

 One of the standout features in the “Pro Tips” series is just how simple are the systems of some of the most productive biblical scholars.

-So you don’t need anything fancy.
-You definitely don’t need something just because it’s a shiny app that has gotten great reviews.
+You don’t need anything fancy.
+And you definitely don’t need something just because it’s a shiny app that has gotten great reviews.